inoxlang/inox/docs/builtin.md

 ```
 ### some

-the some function returns true if and only if at least one element of an iterable passes a condition.
+The some function returns true if and only if at least one element of an iterable passes a condition.
 For an empty iterable the result is always true.

 **examples**